GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 var direction := get_move_direction() # The variable's type is Vector2
 ```

 **Let Godot infer the type whenever you can**.
 It's less error prone because the system keeps better track of types than we humanly can.
-It also pushes us to have proper return values for all the functions and methods that we write.
+It also pushes us to have proper return values for all the functions and methods we write.

 Since the compiler doesn't enforce static types, sometimes we have to help it out.
 Take the following example: